Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Numerical set-up

 with $\mathbfit{b} = \mathbfit{B} / B$ the magnetic field unit vector, and $\kappa = \kappa_0 T^{2.5}$ the Spitzer thermal conduction coefficient \citep{Spitzer1962}.
 The radiative cooling terms $\mathcal{H}-\Lambda$ are interpolated from tables of our model described in Sec.~\ref{sec:rad_intro}.
 We summarise the normalisation units in Table~\ref{tab:Norm_Unit}.

 We also trace the mass fraction of gas in the initial stream and CGM gas using a passive scalar transport equation, defined as

-where $\mu_{\stream} = \rho_{\stream} / \rho_{\cgm}$ is, in other words, the mass fraction of the gas at the initial stream metallicity.
+where $\mu_{\stream} = \rho_{\stream} / \rho$ is, in other words, the mass fraction of the gas at the initial stream metallicity.
 In practice, we use this scalar to compute the metallicity of the gas when computing the cooling rate.

 The conservative MHD formulation is solved using the HLLD Riemann solver from \cite{Miyoshi2005} using the spatial PLM reconstruction which is second-order accurate.
 The divergence-free constraint of the magnetic field is ensured with the Constrained-Transport-scheme introduced in \citet{Gardiner2005,Gardiner2008}.
 For time integration, the second-order Runge-Kutta scheme is used for simulations without thermal conduction.
 In the case of thermal conduction, the conduction time-step is proportional to $\Delta x ^2$, leading to high computational costs.
-To reduce the computational cost, the super-time-stepping (STS) Runge-Kutta-Legendre second-order solver from \cite{Meyer2014} is used to solve the thermal conduction.
-To preserve the monotonicity of the thermal conduction, we apply the limiting scheme developed by \citet{Sharma2007}.
+To reduce the computational cost, the super-time-stepping (STS) Runge-Kutta-Legendre second-order solver from \cite{Meyer2014} is used to solve the thermal conduction equation.
+We apply the limiting scheme developed by \citet{Sharma2007} which avoids overestimation of the conduction flux when this one is anisotropic.